onxai/onxai.github.io/README.md

 More astute reasoning and improved formatting

-Created for Real Learners who Achieve Real Results And if you're looking for the most robust Sparx-relevant AI out there, it's all about /onxai.
+if you're looking for the most robust Sparx-relevant AI out there, it's all about /onxai.